scaffold-eth/create-eth/contributors/THIRD-PARTY-EXTENSION.md

    ```

    This command will create a **new base instance**, similar to running `npx create-eth@latest`.
+   Note: it's recommended to create a **new base instance** outside of `create-eth` folder, so use `../<your-instance-name>`.

    The name mentioned for the "Your project name" question will be used as the **extension name**.
-For example, if you provide `eip` as the value to the question, then the final extension name will be `eip`.
+For example, if you provide `../eip` as the value to the question, then the final extension name will be `eip`.

 4. **Develop the Extension:**
    - CD into the instance directory.
    - Make necessary changes to the instance project.
    - Commit the changes in the instance repository.